 The Procedural Regulations provide for access to social welfare for beneficiaries of international protection.[1]
 However, the law makes a difference between refugees and subsidiary protection beneficiaries since social welfare benefits granted to the latter “may be limited to core social welfare benefits”.

 Refugees are entitled to the same benefits as Maltese nationals, under the same conditions.
 They are namely entitled to Children’s Allowance, Social Benefits, Pension Benefits, Rent Subsidy, Social Housing and Unemployment Assistance.
 However, like Maltese citizens, refugees must satisfy the established criteria for each benefit or assistance they apply for.
-In practice, refugees are rarely able to benefit for Malta’s Contributory Scheme since they are not present in Malta for a sufficient number of years to be able to pay the minimum number of social security contributions required for some benefits.
+In practice, refugees are rarely able to benefit for Malta’s Contributory Scheme since they are not present in Malta for a sufficient number of years to be able to pay the minimum number of social security contributions required for some benefits, but they are automatically entitled to the non-contributory benefits and schemes.

-The provision of social welfare benefits is not conditioned on residence in a specific place in Malta.
+The provision of social welfare benefits is not conditional on residence in a specific place in Malta.

-Benefits entitlements fall within the remit of the Ministry for the Family, Children’s Rights, and Social Solidarity, whilst social protection and care is provided by various agencies within the Foundation for Social Welfare Services.[3]
+Benefits entitlements fall within the remit of the Ministry for Social Policy and Children’s Rights, whilst social protection and care services are provided by various agencies within the Foundation for Social Welfare Services.[3]
 For benefits, beneficiaries may apply to their local social security office or online.

 According to NGOs, for an individual to receive the social benefits they are entitled to, they must be able to provide relevant authorities with a rent contract, residence permit (ID card) and protection certificate issued by the International Protection Agency (IPA).
 Specific benefits and support schemes might require additional evidence/documentation to be presented for eligibility.
 In practice, stringent requirements for the issuing of residence permits often result in obstacles to accessing benefits to which beneficiaries of protection are otherwise entitled.[4]